 He served under Colonel William Harcourt and led reconnaissance missions and scouting parties.
-His scouting ability was unmatched in the British army, with exception to Robert Rogers, and he was able to move with lightning speed.
+His scouting ability was unmatched in the British army, with the exception of Robert Rogers, and he was able to move with lightning speed.

 His primary mission was to track General Charles Lee of the Continental Army.
 Lee was believed to be the most talented General in the Continental Army.
 However, he was also one of George Washington's main detractors and opponents.

-He was sharing letters with members of Congress and other commanders attempted to overthrow Washington.
-Washington had sent for additional troops that were under Charles Lee and Lee was stalling.
+He was sharing letters with members of Congress and other commanders who attempted to overthrow Washington.
+Washington had sent for additional troops that were under Charles Lee, and Lee was stalling.
 It was during this moment that one of the great fortunes of the war happened.

 Tarleton and his cavalry secretly rode up to Lee's headquarters and surrounded the General.
 Tarleton then moved in for the capture and found Lee eating breakfast and still in his pajamas.

-Tarleton knew nothing of Lee’s divisive plot and if he had he may have allowed the general to keep his army, but he followed his orders and showed a relentlessness that was necessary for fighting the colonists.
+Tarleton knew nothing of Lee's divisive plot, and if he had, he may have allowed the general to keep his army, but he followed his orders and showed the relentlessness that was necessary for fighting the colonists.
 He was given a British Legion and cavalry command.